digixvalley

 • Mixing definitions (downloads vs active users vs first-time installs)

-• Citing a number without the year (stats go stale fast)
+Citing without the year (stats go stale fast)

-• Using downloads as success (retention and monetization decide success)
+Using downloads as success (retention + monetization decide success)

-• Ignoring ecosystem changes (e.g., listing count shifts tied to policy changes)
+Ignoring ecosystem changes (listing shifts tied to policy enforcement)

 Five mistakes when quoting mobile app download and usage statistics